ksu-cs-textbooks/cs-zero/content/z-ap-alignment/01-syllabus.md

 * Alternate Link: https://ksu-cs-textbooks.github.io/cszero/
 * Authors & Contributors: https://core.cs.ksu.edu/authors/

+Much of the content in the eTextbook is broadly inspired by two books:

+* _The Pattern on the Stone: The Simple Ideas That Make Computers Work_ by W. Daniel Hillis
+* _Nine Algorithms That Changed the Future: The Ingenious Ideas That Drive Today's Computers_ by John MacCormick

+These books are recommended reading for students in the AP version of this course but are not required.

 ## CR 2 - Develop Understanding of Content

 _The course provides opportunities to develop student understanding of the required content outlined in each of the big ideas described in the AP Course and Exam Description._